 • yarn appx 3 times the length of your seam.

-NOTE: My pieces are knit in Terra, which is a slubby single ply, so I’m seaming with Canopy Fingering, a fine gauge smooth 3-ply in a similar color.
+NOTE: My pieces (the Amanda Cardigan) are knit in Savannah, a slubby 2-ply, so I’m seaming with Canopy Fingering, a fine gauge smooth 3-ply in a similar color.

-FOUR: Repeat steps 2 + 3 on the left piece that you are seaming.
+THREE: Repeat steps 1 + 2 on the left piece that you are seaming.
 Pull the needle and yarn through, but do not pull too tightly - you should have about 3/4" - 1" space between the pieces.

-SIX: Repeat Step 5 in the left piece of knitting, making sure to not pull the seaming yarn too tightly.
+FIVE: Repeat Step 4 in the left piece of knitting, making sure to not pull the seaming yarn too tightly.

-SEVEN: Repeat steps 5 + 6 until you have worked about 1” of your knitting.
-Make sure to go into the same space that you worked previously, so you move up a full row after working each step two times.
+SIX: Repeat steps 4 + 5 for about 1”.
+Make sure to go into the same space that you worked previously, moving up a full row after working each step TWO times.

-Repeat steps 5 + 6 for another inch of your knitting.
+EIGHT: Repeat steps 4 + 5 for another inch of your knitting.
 Pull the working yarn taut.

 Once complete, the seam should look neat on both inside and out.
 The knitted fabric should lay flat and not buckle or curl.
 You may weave in the seaming ends now, or continue on with the armhole if applicable.